Ronan4hire/ronan4hire.github.io/index.md

 description: Digital artwork, illustrations, sculptures, and more
 ---
 <style>
-  .page .page-content .page-title,
-  .page .page-content > p,
+  /* THIS IS THE ONLY SELECTOR THAT WORKS FOR YOUR SITE */ .page-content p,
-  .page .page-content > a {
+  .page-content a {
     color: #8a2be2 !important;
   }
   .site-title {